Deep Roots. Thriving Future.

 Inspired by the gardens of Europe, Ninah May Holden Cummer gathered a group of 17 friends in her Riverside home on March 25, 1922, to organize a garden club to create a more beautiful city.
 This group ultimately was to become the Garden Club of Jacksonville.

 When founding members created the club, they envisioned a small organization to further their garden research and to enhance city spaces.
-Because they did not have a clubhouse they met in individual member’s homes and this necessarily limited enrollment.
-However, the new club was such a success that within a few months over 100 women asked to join and the idea of garden circles was initiated.
-Each circle continues to have approximately 20 members who meet monthly from October to May, and they meet at the headquarters building and in neighborhoods all over the greater Jacksonville area.
+Because they did not have a clubhouse, they met in individual member’s homes, which necessarily limited enrollment.
+However, the new club was such a success that within a few months more than 100 women asked to join.
+The idea of garden circles was initiated.
+Each circle’s members meet monthly from October to May either at the Garden Club or in neighborhoods all over the greater Jacksonville area.
 In 2019, the Garden Club launched Friends memberships, so anyone in the community can take part in Garden Club programs.

-With the blossoming growth of the Garden Club, it soon became clear that a home base or clubhouse was needed.
+With the growth of the Garden Club, it soon became clear that a home base or clubhouse was needed.
 After years of planning and fundraising, the Garden Club was able to purchase land and build at the present location on Riverside Avenue.
 The first building was a slat house known as the Exhibition Building which was destroyed by fire.
-It was replaced with the current Club Room which opened on January 3, 1948.
-As the Club continued to grow it was evident a larger space for meetings and events was needed.
-The distinctive columned main building which houses the office, library, ballroom and supporting spaces was opened in 1958.
+It was replaced with the current Club Room, which opened on January 3, 1948.
+As the Garden Club continued to grow it was evident a larger space for meetings and events was needed.
+The distinctive columned main building, which houses the office, library, Ballroom, and supporting spaces, was opened in 1958.
 This building continues to be the site of horticulture and design lectures, demonstrations, exhibitions, and plant and garden sales.
 Several major plant societies of the area also meet and exhibit at the Garden Club.

-The Club continues to be a self-supporting, nonprofit organization dedicated to education, beautification, and conservation citywide with projects such as the Jacksonville Zoo and Gardens, the Jacksonville Arboretum and Gardens, Tree Hill, and the St. Johns Riverkeeper.
+The Garden Club continues to be a self-supporting, nonprofit organization dedicated to education, beautification, and conservation citywide.
 Circles also undertake their own projects—HabiJax, I.M.
 Sulzbacher Center, A.L.
-Lewis Center, neighborhood common areas, schools, hospitals and nursing homes, and various civic projects of interest to them.
-Through the FFGC our Club donates seeds and tools to countries in need so that people can grow their own food and provide for themselves.
-The Garden Club sponsors children’s enrollment at Camp Wekiva, a nature camp operated by the Federation, and sends teenagers to participate in SEEK, a conservation conference of the FFGC.
-The Garden Club also provides university scholarships in horticulture and related fields for interested students.
+Lewis Center, neighborhood common areas, schools, hospitals, nursing homes, and various civic projects of interest to them.
+Through the FFGC, the Garden Club donates seeds and tools to countries in need so that people can grow their own food and provide for themselves.
+The Garden Club sponsors children’s enrollment at Camp Wekiva, a nature camp operated by FFGC, and sends teenagers to participate in SEEK, a conservation conference of the FFGC.

 All amateur gardeners are welcome to share in growing, conserving, designing, and beautifying with the Garden Club of Jacksonville.